rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 ## Context

-This ADR introduces a design for state fraud proofs in optimistic cosmos-sdk rollups using rollkit.
+This ADR introduces a design for state fraud proofs in optimistic cosmos-sdk rollups using Rollkit.
 It implements parts of Section 4 (Fraud Proofs) of Al-Bassam et al’s paper [“Fraud and Data Availability Proofs: Detecting Invalid Blocks in Light Clients”](http://www0.cs.ucl.ac.uk/staff/M.AlBassam/publications/fraudproofs.pdf).
 Some previous notes regarding this topic in the context of cosmos-sdk are described in Matthew Di Ferrante's [notes](https://github.com/rollkit/rollkit/issues/132).